Training & Development Opportunities

 King's runs some very helpful courses on grant writing, including help on the financial aspects of writing applications, that can be accessed via Skills Forge.

 King's also provides a complete Pre and Post Award support service to all researchers applying for research funding.

 Education & Teaching

-If you are a graduate student or post-doctoral researcher new to teaching in higher education, the Preparing to Teach provision is designed for you.
-You may also find the Teaching Recognition at Kings programme helpful, which is the King's route to achieve HEA professional recognition.
+If you are a graduate student or post-doctoral researcher new to teaching in higher education you may also find the Professional Development and Recognition resources helpful.

 Postdocs who make a substantial contribution to teaching at the IoPPN can apply for honorary lecturer status.
 Please see here for more information.